oboroc/oboroc.github.io/_posts/2019-03-11-setting-up-a-pc-engines-apu2c4-headless-mini-pc.md

                0 Dir(s)   1,984,458,752 bytes free
 ```

-Eject the stick, plug it in apu2c4 and unplug/replug its power supply.
+Eject the stick, plug it in apu2c4 and unplug/replug apu2c4 power supply.
 PuTTY should print out something like this:
 ```
 PC Engines apu2